pIlIp-d/1D-VHDL-Pong/documentation.md

 The decoder from [DisplayDecoder](./src/DisplayDecoder.vhd) is used to decode the BCD vector into seven segment logic.
 Later the anode signal is connected to anode output.
 ### **Game Top Entity**
 Code for [Game](./src/Game.vhd).
-Game is the top entity of our design, it is intended to have all the conections from the basys and implements a hard reset which sets all to 0.
-Commented line codes are not intended to be used.
+Game is the top entity of our design, it is intended to have all the connections from the basys board and implements a hard reset which sets all to 0.

 **Ports declaration**
 ```vhdl